-In this article, we are going to solve the “libcrypto.so.1.0.0” fault that caused Cisco Packet Tracer installation problem on Linux systems.
+In this article, we are going to solve the “libcrypto.so.1.0.0” fault that caused the Cisco Packet Tracer installation problem on Linux systems.

 How to Solve libcrypto.so.1.0.0 for Packet Tracer

-You may experience compatibility issues when you try to install the Cisco Packet Tracer network simulator, which you use to prepare for Cisco exams on Linux-based systems such as Ubuntu, Debian, Linux Mint.
+You may experience compatibility issues when you try to install the Cisco Packet Tracer network simulator, which you use to prepare for Cisco exams on Linux-based systems such as Ubuntu, Debian, and Linux Mint.

 When a new Linux distribution is released, you may want to update your system immediately, but we recommend that you first backup your computer.
 Because programs like Packet Tracer installed on your system can cause problems in new Linux distributions.

 If you receive a (libcrypto.so.1.0.0: no information available required by ./Packet Tracer7) error while installing Packet Tracer this article will certainly solve your problem.

 How to Resolve “no version information available required by ./Packet Tracer7” for Cisco Packet Tracer 7 on Linux

 If you see this error in Terminal when you run Packet Tracer on Linux, you will need to verify whether this package is installed on your system.
 If you have this package installed on your Linux system and you still cannot start Packet Tracer, you must reinstall it.

 What is libcrypto.so.1.0.0?
 The libcrypto package is a library for creating C ++ programs that use cryptographic algorithms.
 The library uses the Pipes and Filters architecture with extensive use of templates and abstract base classes.

 To resolve this error on your Linux system, first, open Terminal on your desktop and access Root.